 If you aren’t familiar with pediatrician Dr. Harvey Karp and his wildly popular baby care book and video, The Happiest Baby on the Block, you should be.
 He talks about how to soothe your baby with the Five S’s.
-One of those S’s being Swaddling.
-He explains that swaddling triggers a “relaxation” mechanism in infants that helps soothe them and lull them to sleep.
+One of those S’s is Swaddling.
+He explains that swaddling triggers a “relaxation” mechanism in infants that helps soothe and lull them to sleep.
 This is why so many parents try swaddling.
-If something can help calm their child, they are going to do it.
-Research has shown that swaddling can decrease crying by 42% in infants 8 weeks old or younger.
-So if your baby is overly tired, overstimulated, or just fussy, swaddling him can help.
+If something can help calm their child, they will do it.
+Research has shown that swaddling can decrease crying by 42% in infants 7 weeks or younger.4 So if your baby is overtired, overstimulated, or just fussy, swaddling him can help.

 2. Better Night’s Sleep

 Being swaddled is a familiar feeling for babies.
 It recreates the secure and cozy feeling of being inside the womb.
-While a newborn sleeps about 16 hours per day (in 3- to 4-hour increments), recreating a womb-like environment can help increase the amount of REM (rapid eye movement) sleep that newborns get within those sleeping hours.
-This REM sleep is a deeper sleep state that makes it less likely for baby to fully awaken when startled.
-Being swaddled prevents spontaneous movements called moro or startle reflexes from waking up baby.
-His arms are tucked in the blanket, which will help baby continue in his REM sleep cycle when the startle reflex occurs.
-All of this means fewer trips for you jumping up to baby’s side and a much more peaceful night’s sleep.
+While a newborn sleeps about 16 hours per day (in 3- to 4-hour increments), recreating a womb-like environment can help increase the amount of REM (rapid eye movement) sleep newborns get within those hours.
+This REM sleep is a deeper sleep state that makes it less likely for a baby to fully awaken when startled.
+Being swaddled prevents spontaneous movements called moro or startle reflexes from waking up, baby.
+His arms are tucked in the blanket, helping baby continue in his REM sleep cycle when the startle reflex occurs.
+All this means fewer trips for you to be with baby and a much more peaceful night’s sleep.

-3. Reduce Risk of Sudden Infant Death Syndrome (SIDS)
+3. Reduce the Risk of Sudden Infant Death Syndrome (SIDS)

-Studies have shown that babies who sleep on their stomachs are at higher risk of SIDS.
-This is why the “Back to Sleep” campaign started encouraging parents to place their babies to sleep on their backs.
-When you swaddle your newborn, with his face up, your baby will be less likely to fidget and shift in sleep and accidentally end up on his tummy.
+Studies have shown that babies who sleep on their stomachs are at higher risk of SIDS.5 This is why the “Back to Sleep” campaign started encouraging parents to put their babies on their backs.
+When you swaddle your newborn with his face up, your baby will be less likely to fidget, shift in sleep, and accidentally end up on his tummy.

 4. Touch Therapy

-Some touch therapists say that swaddling can even help develop an infant’s tactile system so he becomes comfortable with being touched, which is key to healthy development.
+Some touch therapists say swaddling can help develop an infant’s tactile system so they become comfortable with being touched, which is key to healthy development.6